Project Management

 Some forms of change need lots of communication and information dissemination.
 It works because you’re building awareness of a possible change and the need for it.
 By communicating about the need for the change, you’re also building empathy for the potential change and the possible new ways you can achieve it.

-Communication must be planned.
+For a successful change, communication must be planned.
 People have to be told what they are meant to do, how they are to do it, and why they need to do it.
 It is often difficult to communicate the need for change, and the way change is going to be delivered.
+Also, if there are no plans to layoffs due to change, they should be assured that the change will not replace them but help them do things better and effectively.

 Some organisations might find it more effective to implement change by stealth.
 They might do this by stealthily introducing new ways of doing things without the people involved in the change process being aware that this is happening.
 Organisations should be aware that their culture influences how they communicate, and they need to make sure that they communicate with their culture and not against it.

 Conclusion

-It’s important that organisations have a strategic plan for change management that ensures change is implemented in a planned and controlled way.
-An organisation can only gain from a comprehensive change strategy if it is properly communicated, understood and implemented.
-Unfortunately, this is not always the case.
 Change processes can become disjointed, they may be uncoordinated and people do not always understand the reasons for change.
 It’s vital that organisations have a change management process in place, and that people know what to expect and how they can best support change and help it to progress.